rockycape/rockycape3/_posts/2024-01-01-How-To-Recycle-the-Seven-Plastics.md

-[2 comments ](https://heapsgoodpackaging.com.au/blogs/news/know-your-plastics#comments)AUG 10, 2022by Liv McLeod
+[How to recycle the seven plastics](https://heapsgoodpackaging.com.au/blogs/news/know-your-plastics#comments)AUG 10, 2022by Liv McLeod

 Sometimes it feels like the more eco-conscious you become, the more you realise how much you don't know.